-This item allows you to select the IP address mode and set up the related configuration.
+This item allows you to select the IP Address mode and set up the related configuration.

-- DHCP: The default IP Setting mode was set as DHCP.
-Select this option when your network uses the DHCP server.
+- DHCP: Select this option when your network uses the DHCP server.
 When the camera starts up, it will be assigned an IP address from the DHCP server automatically. - Static IP: Select this option to assign the IP address for the camera directly.
-You can use IPSetup to obtain the related setting values.
+You can use IP Setup to obtain the related setting values.